What Is Equity and How to Make Money From It

-Maybe you can use it to have your kitchen renovated.
-You can also use it to pay for a credit card debt with high interest, or it can help cover your kids’ college tuition.
+Your home equity can be used to have your kitchen renovated or even use it to pay for a credit card debt with high interest, or it can help cover your kids’ college tuition.

 But what is equity in the first place?
 For what and how will you be able to use it?
 Read on to know more about equity, how it works, and what makes it so valuable in the first place.